-There is a section in the assigned “Optimization” reading due Thursday, 8/29 on pp. 74-76 entitled “Lagrangian Multipliers” which (as noted in footnote 9 of that reading) may be skipped without loss of continuity.
-The primary purpose of this chapter is to re-acquaint students with basic calculus and how to use the calculus to solve so-called optimization problems.
+There is a section in the assigned “Optimization” reading due Thursday, August 27 on pp. 74-76 entitled “Lagrangian Multipliers” which (as noted in footnote 9 of that reading) may be skipped without loss of continuity.
+The primary purpose of this chapter is to re-acquaint students with basic calculus and how to use calculus to solve so-called optimization problems.
 Since the course only requires solving unconstrained optimization problems, there’s no need for Lagrangian multipliers.